d3b-center/AlleleCouNT/README.md

 ![data service logo](https://github.com/d3b-center/d3b-research-workflows/raw/master/doc/kfdrc-logo-sm.png)

-The Kids First Loss of Heterozygosity (aka LOH) is a CWL workflow that assesses the loss of heterozygosity in the tumor for rare germline calls filtered by gnomad_3_1_1_AF_popmax (typically < 0.01) or when gnomad_3_1_1_AF_popmax is not defined.
-This workflow is designed to analyze LOH for family trios as well as multiple proband tumor samples.
+The Kids First Loss of Heterozygosity Preprocessing (aka LOH) is a CWL workflow that assesses the loss of heterozygosity in the tumor for rare germline calls filtered by gnomad_3_1_1_AF_popmax (typically < 0.01) or when gnomad_3_1_1_AF_popmax is not defined.
+This preprocessing is designed to compute variant allele frequency (VAF) for multiple proband tumor samples and can also map germline VAF for family trios if trio germline VCF file is provided.

-### Application Description

-The Kids First Loss of Heterozygosity application is divided into two tools: Germline tool and Tumor tool.

 #### Basic info
 - Dockerfile: https://github.com/d3b-center/bixtools/tree/master/LOH/1.0.1
 - tested with
     - Seven Bridges Cavatica Platform: https://cavatica.sbgenomics.com/
     - cwltool: https://github.com/common-workflow-language/cwltool/releases/tag/3.1.20221201130942

+### Application Description

+The Kids First Loss of Heterozygosity application is divided into two tools: Germline tool and Tumor tool.

 #### Germline Tool